saylordotorg/course_bus501/Unit01.md

+---
+layout: default
+title: "BUS501: Strategic Management"
+course_description: "The capstone for the Business major, incorporating elements from all of the core courses.
+Introduces the field of strategic management, with particular emphasis on identifying goals and formulating strategies and addressing implementation techniques."
+next: ../Unit02
+previous: ../Intro
+---
 **Unit 1: Introduction to Strategy** <span id="1"></span> *In order to understand how to design a strategy, you must first review some definitions.
 Accordingly, this unit will open by defining the